sphinx-doc/sphinx/doc/latex.rst

    latex_elements = {
        'sphinxsetup': """%
    % For colors, we use throughout this example the \definecolor syntax
-   % The leaner \colorlet syntax is available if xcolor is on your system pre_background-TeXcolor={RGB}{242,242,242},% alias of VerbatimColor pre_border-TeXcolor={RGB}{32,32,32},% pre_box-decoration-break=slice,
+   % The leaner \colorlet syntax is available if xcolor is on your system. pre_background-TeXcolor={RGB}{242,242,242},% alias of VerbatimColor pre_border-TeXcolor={RGB}{32,32,32},% pre_box-decoration-break=slice,